Sports-Stock-Market/marketdb/README.md

 # marketdb

+A Python database interface to support the sports stock market website

 ## Developer Notes

 - To install the required dependencies and build the `marketdb` package, run ```python setup.py install```.